HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/servers/set-hpovserverpower.md

 ## Description

 This Cmdlet is now deprecated.
-Please use the `Start-HPOVServer`, `Stop-HPOVServer` or `Restart-HPOVServer` Cmdlets.
+Please use the Start-HPOVServer, Stop-HPOVServer or Restart-HPOVServer Cmdlets.

 ## Examples